hanabix/akka-stream-netty/README.md

   - kqueue
   - unix domain socket

-> [alpakka-unix-domain-socket](https://github.com/akka/alpakka) would be a alternative if you only want use unix domain socket.
+> [alpakka-unix-domain-socket](https://github.com/akka/alpakka) would be a alternative if you only want to use unix domain socket.

 # Resolvers